The Adventurous Soul

 The Adventurous Soul is a 1927 American silent drama film directed by Gene Carroll and starring Mildred Harris, Tom Santschi and Charles K. French.
+A print of the film exists in the Library of Congress film archive.

 Synopsis

 The owner of a shipping line arranges to have his waster son shanghaied on one of his vessels commanded by the tough Captain Svenson.
 But the son discovers in time and gives them the slip.
 Instead a clerk working for the company Dick Marlow, engaged to his sister Miriam, is taken instead.